MaterializeInc/materialize/doc/developer/design/20240919_dataflow_expiration.md

 TODO:
 * Checking frontiers at the input vs. output.
 * Do we need a token to distinguish shutdown variants?
 Ideally, we know from the structure of the dataflow and objects it depends on what advancing to the empty frontier means.
+* Do we need to panic on expiration?
+* Can we retain a capability at the expiration time and thus prevent unwanted progress?

 An overview of the logic used for these features is as follows:
 ```